 Given the increasingly hazardous biomechanical demands on caregivers today, it is clear the healthcare industry must rely on technology to make patient handling and movement safe.

-The use of assistive patient handling equipment and devices is beneficial not only for healthcare staff, but also for patients.
-Explaining planned lifting procedures before lifting and enlisting their cooperation and engagement can only increase patient safety and comfort, as well as enhance their sense of dignity.
+Using patient handling equipment and devices is beneficial for both healthcare staff and patients.
+Explaining planned lifting procedures before lifting will increase patient understanding, safety, and comfort and enhance their sense of dignity.